ordogz/angularsouptobits/README.md

-Create a readinglist with AngularJs.
-After playing the Shaping Up With Angular.js course, you can watch this in-depth screencast hosted by Gregg Pollack and Alyssa Nicoll to learn the practical steps of building an Angular.js app from scratch.
+I create a readinglist angularjs app, after playing the "Shaping Up With Angular.js" Code School course, and watched the screencast hosted by Gregg Pollack and Alyssa Nicoll to learn the practical steps of building an Angular.js app from scratch.